 1. Nutiva Organic Hemp Seed Protein

-We use a lot of products from Nutiva in our household because the company focuses on high-quality ingredients without trying to take shortcuts.
+We use several products from Nutiva in our household (including their organic coconut oil and shortening) because the company focuses on high-quality ingredients without taking shortcuts in the production process.

-The organic hemp protein powder they offer is no different and an excellent choice, if you’re specifically looking for that type of protein.
+The organic hemp protein powder they offer is no different, and it’s an excellent choice if you’re specifically looking for that type of protein.

 |BCAAs per serving||1.5 grams (0.6 grams leucine)|

 |Protein per serving||11 grams|